-Our mission is to initially furnish homes for veterans and their families who are transitioning into permanent housing from homelessness, and then work to re-educate those we serve about the basics of self-sufficient living.
+Our mission is to furnish homes for veterans, first responders and their families who are transitioning into permanent housing from homelessness, and then work to re-educate those we serve about the basics of self-sufficient living.
 Our overall objective is to end veteran and other secondary population homelessness by expanding our program into cities all across the country.

 Our Beyond the Streets program steps in where local, state, and federal support for our homeless veteran’s end.
 There are many programs that support veterans in gaining housing, but there is no support once that housing is secured.